Marziyeh74/cheetsheets/Spring.md

 ## Setting Up
 **مراحل نصب  :**
 1. Install last version of JDK ( download from [oracle](https://www.oracle.com/))
-2. set environment variables(set **JAVA_HOME** system variable and add it to **path** variable) .
+2. set environment variables(set **JAVA_HOME** system variable and add it to **path** variable).
 Now check **java -version** command in cmd for success installation of JDK.
-3. Install an IDE (e.g intellij , Netbeans , Eclipse and etc.) .
+3. Install an IDE (e.g intellij , Netbeans , Eclipse and etc.).
 Netbeans ans Eclipse is much better.
 Eclipse is oopen sourse.
 The rest of the settings up is based on Eclipse Neon.
-4. Install a DBMS (e.g Mysql , Oracle (not free) , PostgreSQL) .
+4. Install a DBMS (e.g Mysql , Oracle (not free) , PostgreSQL).
 We use PostgreSQL as it`s free and high ranking. ( download  [PostgreSQL](https://www.postgresql.com/))
+5. Install a Web server(e.g Apache Tomcat).
+We use Tomcat (8.0.37).
+  - unzip Tomcat file in window driver
+  - add it to eclipse
 ## IOC